peddlrph/peddlrph/README.md

 - 👋 Hi, I’m @peddlrph.
-- 👀 I’m interested in many things particularly about software development.
+- 👀 I’m interested in many things particularly software devt.
 Software devt is a hobby.
 - 🌱 I’m currently learning PWA
 - 💞️ I’m looking to collaborate on Bitcoin SV devt projects
 - 📫 You can reach me thru twitter or twetch